 If you struggle to analyse your skillset, head online to take a self-assessment test.
 You’ll be able to get a more objective picture of where you are currently, your strengths, weakness and how you can become more attractive to employers.
 The results might surprise you.
 However, it will give you a better idea of how well you can adjust to certain post-military career paths.
 It’ll also help you build an appropriate CV highlighting your strengths to showcase transferable skills and show you where you might need additional support.

 → Check out our dedicated page on how to emphasise your transferable skills for more.

 4. Do Your Research

 It can be tempting to jump into the first job that comes your way.
 However, if you want to succeed in a long-term position, you need to ensure it’s the right fit.
 Ask other employees and whoever is interviewing you more about the company culture, flexible hours, expectations, and support.
 You may find a job with a slightly lower salary is a better fit for you in terms of the whole package.
 Some people are better off at a company that doesn’t offer flexible working hours if you are used to a specific schedule; you may thrive when allowed to work from home if you are self-motivated.
 Some companies require a particular uniform that might make you feel comfortable, or you could embrace having a relaxed attire.

 It’s all about finding the right match, not just accepting the first option.

-If you are an ex-armed forces personnel looking for work, you can check out more about transferrable skills and the top jobs for ex-military personnel in these articles.
-Take a look at the following pages:
+If you are an ex-armed forces personnel looking for work, we have dedicated pages on topics like transferable skills and the top jobs for ex-military personnel.
+You may also be interested in the following pages: